AlvaRobert/KP.AdvancedCplusplus/index.md

     enum { value = 1 };
 };
 ```
+The example shows a template for calculating the faculty of an integer.
+The first template defines the recursion step n * (n - 1)!.
+It instantiates
+itself, as long as there is a decrease in n by 1, until the case n = 0, which is given by the specialized template with factorial <0>, occurs.
+It should also be noted that in the specialization factorial <0> the specified parameter 0 in angle brackets is directly behind the template name and the angle brackets behind the keyword 'template' remain empty.
+If the template has several parameters, the unspecified ones remain in the upper bracket while the specified ones are written to the lower one.

 ### Type Functions

-Type functions generally mean functions that use a data type instead of a value
-as return value or make their result dependent on a data type.
+Type functions generally define functions that use a data type instead of a value as return value or make their result dependent on a data type.

-The following example shows the template number_type, which returns a corresponding data type depending on how many bits are passed.
-You can also see the template bitsize, which returns the number of bits of a data type, and the template bigger_type, which retrieves and returns the next largest data type from the previous two templates.

 ```C++
 #import <iostream>